ptaconet/modisfast/README.md

   - **Providing a simple and single way in R to download data stored on heterogeneous servers** : People that use Earth science data often struggle with data access.
-In opendapr we propose an harmonized way to download data from various providers that have implemented access to their data through OPeNDAP.
+In opendapr we propose a harmonized way to download data from various providers that have implemented access to their data through OPeNDAP.
   - **Fastening the data import phase**, especially for large time